Anaemia in pregnancy

 Having a baby is a really exciting time, but it does place some extra demands on your body.

-For starters, there’s an increase in the need for iron and it’s common for pregnant womenillustration of a pregnant woman to develop iron deficiency and anaemia.
+For starters, there’s an increase in the need for iron and it’s common for pregnant women to develop iron deficiency and anaemia.
 If it's found early enough it can usually be treated with iron supplements.
 Occasionally, you may need intravenous iron if you can’t absorb oral iron, have unmanageable side effects, or if you need to increase your iron levels quickly, like if your baby is due very soon.

 Bleeding during pregnancy